 The Lasso and related methods have received rapidly increasing attention in statistics since the seminal work of Tibshirani (1996).
-For example, see a timely monograph by Bühlmann and van de Geer (2011) as well as a retrospective review by Tibshirani (2011) for general overview and recent developments.
+For example, see a timely monograph by Bühlmann and van de Geer (2011) as well as review articles by Fan and Lv (2010) and Tibshirani (2011) for general overview and recent developments.